quetool/pokedex_app/README.md

 ● Include
   - Documentation on how to run the project locally

+  clone repo `git clone https://github.com/quetool/pokedex_app.git`

+  move to root project folder `cd {clone_path}`

+  get packages `flutter pub get`

+  run on iOS `flutter run` or, better, `flutter run --release`

   - Why do you chose the plugins used

+  `http` for API request

+  `rxdart` for a simply implementation of BLoC pattern

+  `shimmer` for shimmering effect during loading Pokemon

+  `cached_network_image` for caching Pokemon's images

+  `pointycastle` for creating a secure password

+  `sqflite` for implementing a dummy user login and storing it (more secure than SharedPreferences)

+  `shared_preferences` for storing some flags

+  `very_good_analysis` for static code analisys rules

 Notes